danjac/django-saas-starter/README.md

     cookiecutter [github url]

 Change to your project directory and copy the file .env.example to .env.
 Set the SECRET_KEY.
-You can change the AWS settings when you have that set up.
+You can change the AWS settings when you need to deploy to production.

 Build your docker environment: